Jason-nzd/warehouse-scraper/Readme.md

 # The Warehouse Scraper

 Scrapes product pricing and info from The Warehouse NZ website.
-Price snapshots can be saved to a database, or this program can simply log to console.
+Price snapshots can be saved to CosmosDB, or this program can simply log to console.

+Requires .NET 6 & Powershell.
+Azure CosmosDB is optional.

 ## Setup